Total Views

 No custom CSS files.
 No style overrides.
 Just variables.

-For Next.js (App Router), your editor component needs the "use client" directive — which is already in the examples above.
-Then just import it into any page:
+For Next.js (App Router), your editor component needs the "use client" directive — already in the examples above.
+Import it into any page:

 jsx